 Medicare Part A & B becomes your primary insurance coverage at age 65.
 That standard monthly rate is $121.80.

-Retirees at age 65 wil work with AON Retiree Health Exchange to select a secondary insurance plan.
-You will pay your monthly premium directly to the insurance carrier you select and submit for reimbursement through a Health Reimbursement Account (HRA) provided to you by The Research Foundation.
+Retirees at age 65 will work with AON Retiree Health Exchange to select a secondary insurance plan.
+You will pay your monthly premium directly to the insurance carrier you select and submit for reimbursement through a Health Reimbursement Account (HRA) provided by The Research Foundation.
 This is a yearly subsidy based on your years of service.
-If you have any funds remaining in your HRA account at the end of the year, this amount wil roll over to the next year.
+If you have any funds remaining in your HRA account at the end of the year, this amount will roll over to the following year.

 |Employees Hired before 1/1/2012 - Annual HRA Contribution|